Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Virtual Account that rocks the EPM!

 I need to warn you….
-This is NOT going to be a level 100 blog or an introduction to Endpoint Privilege Management but more like level 400+.
+This will NOT be a level 100 blog or an introduction to Endpoint Privilege Management but more like level 400+.

 1. Introduction

-When you have activated and are using Endpoint Privilege Management in your tenant I bet you also read my other blogs what happens before the EPM agent is installed.
+When you have activated and are using Endpoint Privilege Management in your tenant, I bet you also read my other blogs about what happens before the EPM agent is installed.

 MMPC | Dual Enrollment | Microsoft Managed Platform Cloud (call4cloud.nl)

-You could be asking yourself, what in gods name is Rudy talking about (a question I am getting a lot lately) … Well, let me show you.
-If you allowed PowerShell to be elevated with EPM you could have noticed a nice hidden user account that looks like your own user.
+You could be asking yourself, what in God’s name is Rudy talking about (a question I am getting a lot lately) … Well, let me show you.
+If you had allowed PowerShell to be elevated with EPM, you could have noticed a nice hidden user account that looks like your own user.

-As shown above, inside your c:\users folder a new user folder pops up with a nice $ behind it.
-Almost sounds like a hidden share, right?
-I got intrigued by this hidden account a bit so I decided to figure out what it was.
+As shown above, inside your c: users folder, a new user folder pops up with a nice $ behind it.
+It almost sounds like a hidden share, right?
+I was intrigued by this hidden account, so I decided to figure out what it was.

 Before describing all the stuff I noticed… Prepare yourself to be blown away by a funny MSPaint flow